openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 LZ4 compression
 ~~~~~~~~~~~~~~~

+Since OpenZFS 2.2.0 ``compression`` defaults to ``on``, which selects LZ4 on
+any pool with the ``lz4_compress`` feature enabled, so there is usually
+nothing to do.
+On pools created under older releases, or where compression
-Set compression=lz4 on your pools' root datasets so that all datasets
+was explicitly disabled, set compression=lz4 (or ``on``) on the pools' root
-inherit it unless you have a reason not to enable it.
+datasets so that all datasets inherit it unless you have a reason not to
+enable it.
 Userland tests of
 LZ4 compression of incompressible data in a single thread has shown that
 it can process 10GB/sec, so it is unlikely to be a bottleneck even on
 incompressible data.
 Furthermore, incompressible data will be stored